typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 ## Configuring the service gateway

 Now that we have configured ConductR-HAProxy to run on the public nodes, we'll want to configure them as a public service.
 If the public nodes have public IP addresses, the addresses can be listed in DNS directly.
-For better resiliency, use multiple public proxy nodes.

 If we do not want to have multiple "A" records, we can use a load balancer, such as EC2's ELB, for the service CNAME address.
 In doing such, we will create a new a load balancer instance for the ConductR services as this allows the load balancer's health check to use ConductR-HAProxy's health endpoint, HTTP:9009/status.
 This endpoint will return a 200 when ConductR's proxy is operating correctly.
 In the example of AWS ELB, we create a new ELB using the same (or similar custom) subnet and security group as the public nodes with internet access.
 Add listeners to map public ports such as 80 and 443 on the public CNAME to serviced ports on the public proxy nodes and ensure security group rules allow the ELB to access the public nodes on the service ports.
+By default conductr-haproxy will serve http on port 9000 and so you will typically want to serve port 9000 from either 80 or 443 (the latter being preferred given security).